 For example, if your website is hosted in a Singapore server, and a visitor accesses your website from Australia, the content would have to transfer a long way from Singapore to Australia.

 But when using a CDN, your content copy will be stored on a server in Australia as well as the rest of the world making the distance of data transfer shorter and making your content load faster.
+It’s highly recommended to configure CDN in such a way that entire page content including HTML and CSS will be cached (not only heavy files like images and videos).
+To achieve it you should properly configure Page Rules.
+Consider hiring professional WordPress developers to configure CDN properly.

 6. Not Deleting Unused Plugins